vonglasow/atoum-documentation/source/en/asserters/variable.inc.rst

 .. warning::
    | ``isNotIdenticalTo`` test the type of variable.
-   | If you doesn't want to check its type, use :ref:`isNotEqualTo <variable-is-not-equal-to>`.
+   | If you don't want to check its type, use :ref:`isNotEqualTo <variable-is-not-equal-to>`.

 .. _is-null: